-Moreover, updated versions of the Dissemination Plan, including this D4.1.2. version, are also aimed at presenting dissemination results, planning future activities, as well as adjust and revise, if needed, some elements of the dissemination strategy.
-The final version of the document will be developed in M35.
+Moreover, updated versions of the Dissemination Plan were also aimed at presenting dissemination results, planning future activities, as well as adjust and revise, if needed, some elements of the dissemination strategy.

 3. Dissemination goals

 As DoW states, one of the expected results of WP4 is: